 Porto's subway system is tight and useful, but does not cover the entire city.
 The 6 lines all stop at Trindade station and run every day from 6 a.m. to 1 a.m.
 Pricing depends on how far you go.
 If you plan on buying single tickets, they must be validated before each trip and they can be used for an hour on the whole network.
 You may thus change your mode of transportation without extra charges.
 For further information, please visit https://en.metrodoporto.pt.

-The bus network covers a lot.
-Main terminal stations are Jardim da Cordoaria, Praça da Liberdade and the São Bento station.
+The Porto bus network is extensive, with many services in particular to Jardim da Cordoaria bus terminal, Praça da Liberdade and São Bento train station (buses run from 6 a.m. to 1 a.m.).
 Single tickets can be bought aboard the bus (EUR 2).
-For further information about line, price, plans and schedules, please visit the STCP website (https://www.stcp.pt/en/travel/).
+For further information about line, price, plans and schedules, please visit the STCP website: https://www.stcp.pt/en/travel/

-Between 8 a.m. and 10 p.m. (shorter operating hours in winter), the Funicular dos Guindais goes back and forth a very steep slope and offers an exceptional vista onto the Avenida Gustavo Eiffel and the Rua Augusto Rosa.
-A single ticket costs EUR 2.50.
+Between 8 a.m. and 10 p.m. (or 8 a.m. and midnight on Fridays, Saturdays and Sundays - shorter operating hours in winter), the Funicular dos Guindais goes back and forth a very steep slope and offers an exceptional vista onto the Avenida Gustavo Eiffel and the Rua Augusto Rosa.
+Travel time is around 1 minute, and a single ticket costs EUR 2.50.

 Driving around Porto may prove difficult, due to the topography, the narrowness of certain streets and frequent traffic jams.
-The city counts numerous underground car parks (count between EUR 20 to EUR 27 per day).
+There are numerous underground car parks around the city (expect to pay around EUR 15 to EUR 30 per 24 hours).

 With more than 70 kilometres of bike lanes (some of them along the Douro River and leading to the beaches), Porto presents great opportunities for bike rides.
 Average daily rental is about EUR 12.